junxit/us-congress-bills-117/metadata.md

 - 2021-05-28 — Message on Senate action sent to the House.
 - 2021-05-28 — Received in the House.
 - 2022-01-12 — Referred to the House Committee on Natural Resources.
+- 2022-01-13 — Referred to the Subcommittee for Indigenous Peoples of the United States.
+- 2022-04-27 — Subcommittee Hearings Held.
+- 2022-06-15 — Committee Consideration and Mark-up Session Held.
+- 2022-06-15 — Ordered to be Reported by Unanimous Consent.
+- 2022-06-15 — Subcommittee for Indigenous Peoples of the United States Discharged.
+- 2022-12-07 — Placed on the Union Calendar, Calendar No. 439.
+- 2022-12-07 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-606.
+- 2022-12-07 — Reported by the Committee on Natural Resources.
+H. Rept.
+117-606.